The North Face: History

+In March 2024, The North Face began offering a 20% discount to customers who watch a four-part, one-hour "racial inclusion" course, titled the "Allyship in the Outdoors" programme which aims to "foster a deeper understanding of the unique challenges that people of colour face when accessing the outdoors".
+The questionnaire covers topics such as white privilege, acknowledging "lived experiences", and different types of racism.
+The course begins by asking the customer "How many people of color do you see on the slopes, on the hills, or on the trails?", and at the end asks the customer to become an ally to their cause.
+The company faced a backlash from right-wing commentators, one of whom accused the program of being "woke capitalism at its worst".

 Fashion

 By 1997, purchasers of North Face attire had expanded beyond those looking for technical clothing for skiing, climbing, and other outdoor pursuits to rappers in New York City, but remained only a small part of the company's business.

 In 2005, wearers of the North Face attire became the targets of robbery in Prince George's County, Maryland.
 A similar trend occurred in South Korea in the early 2010s where it became a status symbol, resulting in children being bullied or having their North Face apparel stolen.